alfg/AdminCraft/README.md

 ## Installation (Ubuntu 9.04+) ##

-**Note** Upon 1.0 release, I will have an install script as well as a deb package.
-For now, you'll have to deal with the manual installation. :D

 Assuming you have at least Python 2.6+ installed and the minecraft_server.jar downloaded, please follow the steps below: